 - Gas cylinder stores can be located indoors or outdoors, however the indoor storage of compressed gases must be avoided at all times.

 Gas cylinder store lighting requirements

-In areas where gas cylinder stores are located there must be sufficient lighting to enable personnel to read the markings on gas cylinders, signs and gas cylinder instruments such as regulators.
+In areas where gas bottle cages are located there must be sufficient lighting to enable personnel to read the markings on gas cylinders, signs and gas cylinder instruments such as regulators.
 Also to allow for safe escape in the event of an emergency, all internal roads that lead to areas, rooms or stores where gas cylinders are kept must be sufficiently illuminated.